Mapping the Internet

 Transcending physical matter or the laws of nature.
 Metaphysics refers to the branch of philosophy that studies that fundamental nature of being and knowing.

-Guide to Colors:
+Guide to the Colors:

 Green—Europe, Middle East, Central Asia, Africa